Lake Schiers

 Rare species can be discovered

-The Stelsersee is known for its insect diversity.
-Rare dragonflies with sounding names such as the little moss damselfly or the spear azure damselfly occur here.
+Lake Stels is known for its insect diversity.
+Rare dragonflies with sounding names such as the small moss damselfly or the spear damselfly occur here.

-And when it comes to plants, many altitude records can be recorded: In addition to the white water lily, the sea braiding rush thrives nowhere in Graubünden as high up as on Lake Stelsersee.
+And when it comes to plants, many a height record can be recorded: In addition to the white water lily, the lake lichen rush also thrives nowhere in Graubünden as high up as on Lake Stelsersee.

 Sensitive habitats need our protection

-Siltation zones are as valuable as they are sensitive habitats.
+Siltation zones are both valuable and sensitive habitats.
 They are characterized by constant waterlogging and peat formation.
-The Stelsersee has an exemplary arrangement of the vegetation zones in the water area.
+Lake Stels has an exemplary arrangement of vegetation zones in the water area.
 Each zone is characterized by its own vegetation with different species, colors and structures.
-The wet peat soils in the vicinity of the lake are very sensitive to tread loads and should not be walked on.
+The wet peat soils in the vicinity of the lake are very sensitive to footfall and should not be walked on.
 The input of nutrients can also disturb the siltation zones or make them disappear.
 Thanks to an unfertilized buffer zone around the lake, this danger is averted here.

 Rules of conduct in a protected area